I Built an MMORPG on AWS Lambda. Here's What It Forced Me to Throw Away.

 Every tutorial on building a multiplayer game starts the same way: pick a persistent server.
 Node with WebSockets, maybe Colyseus, maybe a dedicated Go or Rust process.
 Spin up EC2.
 Put it behind a load balancer.
 Welcome to the club.

 I did not do any of that.
 HackerQuest is a browser-based hacking MMORPG with PvP, player trading, a dark-web marketplace, 21 NPCs with branching dialogue, and a persistent world.
-The whole backend runs on 15 Lambda functions, one DynamoDB table, and a Cognito user pool.
-There is no server sitting idle.
-When no one is playing, the bill is zero.
+The whole backend now runs on 28 Lambda functions, two DynamoDB tables (game + marketing), Cognito, an HTTP API, and a WebSocket API.
+There is still no server sitting idle.
+When no one is playing, the compute bill is zero.

 This works.
 It also forced me to redesign a handful of things I assumed a game "just has."
 Here is what the architecture looks like, and where it stops making sense.